vishruth143/Selenium-Python-Automation-Framework/README.md

     allure generate allure-results --clean -o allure-report
 ---
 ## 🖥️ CI / CD
+    Any changes made and commit to the
+    Folder files i.e. '.gihub', 'config', 'framework', 'tests' or
+    Files i.e. 'Dockerfile', 'pytest.ini'
+    or
-    Any changes made and commit to the files under pta_automation or merge any branch to the main branch the git hub action will trigger and build the project.
+    merge any branch to the main branch the git hub action will trigger and build the project.

     After the pipeline ran we can download the allure-report as artifact from the github actions